LibrariesHacked/england-librarydata/library-db.md

 ## Dataset: Indices of deprivation

-1. Download from [Gov.UK statistics](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015).
-Select to download the CSV *File 7: all ranks, deciles and scores for the indices of deprivation, and population denominators*
+- Download the CSV *File 7: all ranks, deciles and scores for the indices of deprivation, and population denominators* from [gov.uk statistics](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015).
+A copy of this file is included in the [data/ons](https://github.com/libraries-hacked/england-librarydata/data/ons) folder of this project.

-2. Create a table to store the data.
+- Create a table to store the data.

 ```
 -- table: lsoa_imd.  a table to store deprivation statistics.